What’s New in 2026

 Alaska Air Group Unveils New Nonstop Routes to Tokyo and Seoul Incheon

-Alaska Air Group announced the launch of Seattle as a new global gateway with daily nonstop flights between Seattle and Tokyo Narita starting May 12, 2025.
-Nonstop service between Seattle and Seoul Incheon will begin in October 2025.
+Alaska Air Group announced the launch of Seattle as a new global gateway with daily nonstop flights between Seattle and Tokyo Narita which started in 2025.
+Nonstop service between Seattle and Seoul Incheon began in October 2025.
 This is the result of the combination of Alaska Airlines with Hawaiian Airlines.
 Air Group plans to serve at least 12 nonstop global destinations with long-haul widebody aircraft from the Seattle gateway by 2030.
 See the full press release here.

 Port of Seattle